Epic film: Characteristics

 In its classification of films by genre, the American Film Institute limits the genre to historical films such as Ben-Hur.
 However, film scholars such as Constantine Santas are willing to extend the label to science-fiction films such as 2001: A Space Odyssey and Star Wars.
-Lynn Ramey suggests that "Surely one of the hardest film genres to define is that of the "epic" film, encompassing such examples as Ben-Hur, Gone with the Wind and more recently, 300 and the Star Wars films none of these comes from literary epics per se, and there is little that links them with one another.
+Lynn Ramey suggests that "Surely one of the hardest film genres to define is that of the "epic" film, encompassing such examples as Ben-Hur, Gone with the Wind and more recently, 300 and the Star Wars films [...] none of these comes from literary epics per se, and there is little that links them with one another.
 Among those who espouse film genre studies, epic is one of the most despised and ignored genres".
 Finally, although the American Movie Channel formally defines epic films as historical films, they nonetheless state the epic film may be combined with the genre of science-fiction and cite Star Wars as an example.

 Stylistically, films classed as epic usually employ spectacular settings and specially designed costumes, often accompanied by a sweeping musical score, and an ensemble cast of bankable stars.
 Epics are usually among the most expensive of films to produce.
 They often use on-location filming, authentic period costumes, and action scenes on a massive scale.
 Biographical films may be less lavish versions of this genre.
+They often have a Roadshow theatrical release and are often shot on 70 mm film.

 Many writers may refer to any film that is "long" (over two hours) as an epic, making the definition epic a matter of dispute, and raise questions as to whether it is a "genre" at all.
 As Roger Ebert put it, in his "Great Movies" article on Lawrence of Arabia: